abarnes6/presence-for-plex/README.md

 They do, but only for others!
 For some reason Discord doesn't like to show you your own rich presence buttons.

+### Could not connect to any Discord socket.
+Is Discord running?

+You need to have a Discord app running in the same machine as the application.

+It will try to connect to Discord using the following files:

+-   Windows: `\\.pipe\discord-ipc-0` to `discord-ipc-9`
+-   macOS: `$TMPDIR/discord-ipc-0` to `discord-ipc-9`
+-   Linux:
+    - `$XDG_RUNTIME_DIR/discord-ipc-0` to `discord-ipc-9`
+    - `$HOME/.discord-ipc-0` to `discord-ipc-9`
+    - `/var/run/$UID/snap.discord/discord-ipc-0`
+    - `/var/run/$UID/app/com.discordapp.Discord/discord-ipc-0`

+If none of those succeed, it means it can not talk to your Discord local client.

 ## Attribution

 ![blue_square_2-d537fb228cf3ded904ef09b136fe3fec72548ebc1fea3fbbd1ad9e36364db38b](https://github.com/user-attachments/assets/38abfb34-72cf-46d9-9d17-724761aa570a)